Beneficiaries Eligible for TRICARE and Medicare

 - If your sponsor is on active duty, you may delay Part B enrollment without penalty.

 If you didn't sign up for Medicare Part B when you first became eligible, or you dropped it, you can sign up during Medicare's general enrollment period (January 1 - March 31 each year).
+Your Part B and TRICARE For Life coverage will start the first day of the month after you sign up.
 You may have to pay a Medicare Part B Late Enrollment PenaltyYour monthly premium for Part B may go up 10% for each full 12-month period that you could have had Part B, but didn't sign up for it..

-- You may sign up later for Part B. However, you won't have TRICARE coverage if you don't have Medicare Part B.
+- If so, you may sign up later for Part B. However, you won't have TRICARE coverage if you don't have Medicare Part B.

 Do You Have a Disability?